BiteDans/tiktok-backend/README.md

 Tiktok-backend is the backend module for Bytedance Bootcamp Tiktok project.
 We use Go, Hertz, Gorm and Docker to build this server.

+The backend (production) is hosted at http://35.206.100.23:8888 on Google Cloud Platform.
+Feel free to test it out.

 # Running the project

 Before running the project, make sure you have done the following steps: